 Class Trips / Visits

-The children will be partaking in an Ancient Greek Workshop and another trip tbc.
+The children will be partaking in an Ancient Greek Workshop on October 11th.

 Finally, the support of the family is immensely important where pupil progress is concerned.
 Here are some key ways you can help at home: Ensure your child gets enough sleep.

 Ensure reading happens for a short period every day.
 Be a reader yourself.
 Encourage your child to read quietly; read to your child; have your child read to you or a sibling; talk with enthusiasm to your children about what they are reading; visit and join the local library.